 #18: Curled Senegalese Twists

 Lucky girl!
-These curled rope twists are the most beautiful we’ve ever seen.
+These kinky rope twists are the most beautiful we’ve ever seen.
 The benefit of going for small twists is you don’t get long string pieces at the end.
 Instead, the top and bottom thicknesses are more uniform.
 To try the cute back headband, simply pick a few twists at the temples and tie them together.

 #19: Side Swept Senegalese Look